 Listed on the National Register of Historic Places, the Rosen House is a work of living history.
-You can enjoy the Rosen House in many ways – take a Tour, attend a Lecture, enjoy an Afternoon Tea service, come to one of our Summer Evenings at the Rosens’ programs, hear a concert in the Music Room or Spanish Courtyard, or attend a benefit Soiree.
+You can enjoy the Rosen House in many ways: take a tour, attend a lecture, enjoy an Afternoon Tea, hear a concert in the Music Room or Spanish Courtyard, or attend a benefit Soirée.

-Filled with examples of fine and decorative Asian and Renaissance art spanning the centuries, the House offers a number of treasures, including complete 18th century rooms, originally from private villas and chateaux in Italy, France, and England.
-The Burgundian Library is a French 17th century, paneled room with a brilliant blue groin-vaulted ceiling.
-An exquisite 16th century painted Spanish ceiling is found in an alcove off the Music Room.
-Doors thought to have been designed by Giovanni Battista Tiepolo (1695-1770), made for a Venetian palace, along with turquoise Chinese export wallpaper featuring birds perched in flowering trees are found in the dining room.
-Walter Rosen’s bedroom has Gothic paneling from a residence in the Tyrol, and Italian peasant furniture.
-Lucie Rosen’s bedroom contains a carved and gilded bed that belonged to Pope Urban VIII.
-The majestic Music Room includes Renaissance furniture and Urbino Maiolica, Gothic tapestries, 18th century needlework chairs, as well as several 20th century sculptures, by Malvina Hoffman and others, commissioned by Walter Rosen.
+Filled with examples of fine and decorative Asian and Renaissance art, the House offers a number of treasures, including complete 18th-century rooms, originally from private villas and chateaux in Italy, France, and England.
+The Burgundian Library is a French 17th-century, paneled room with a brilliant blue groin-vaulted ceiling.
+An exquisite 16th century painted Spanish ceiling resides in an alcove off the Music Room.

-Thousands of other rare and distinctive art objects, including tapestries, sculpture, paintings, stained glass, and an impressive jade collection, also fill the 25,000-foot House.
+Thousands of other rare and distinctive art objects, including sculpture from the 16th through 20th centuries, paintings, stained glass, an impressive Asian collection, and a spectacular array of works by E.F.
+Caldwell, many commissioned by Walter Rosen, also fill the 25,000-square foot House.

-The Spanish Courtyard, the interior courtyard of the House, contains gardens and cloisters, as well as niches with intricate painted wall designs.
-This distinctive space is sometimes described as “Spanish under the influence of the Italian Renaissance” given the architectural styles reminiscent of Fillippo Brunelleschi (1377-1446), the 15th century Italian architect.
+The House’s Spanish Courtyard contains gardens and cloisters, as well as niches with intricately painted wall designs.
+This distinctive space is “Spanish under the influence of the Italian Renaissance” given the architectural styles reminiscent of 15th-century Italian architect Filippo Brunelleschi.

-The Caramoor experience was born in the House – and continues to this day.
-As great lovers of music (Walter Rosen was an accomplished pianist, and Lucie Rosen’s own Theremin talents led her to give performances around the world) the Rosens filled their home with friends and neighbors for intimate musical performances, lavish parties, and musical soirees.
-In 1946, as those performances and parties gained momentum, the House was opened to the public, spawning the early years of what became the Caramoor International Music Festival and Caramoor’s year-round programming – traditions that continue today.
+The Caramoor experience was born in the House and continues to this day.
+As great lovers of music, the Rosens filled their home with friends and neighbors for intimate musical performances, lavish parties, and musical soirées.
+In 1946, as those performances and parties gained momentum, the House was opened to the public, spawning the early years of what became Caramoor’s year-round music programming.

-Today, nearly 15,000 annual visitors to the House, including more than 5,000 school-aged children, learn about the House, arts, and culture through Caramoor’s Schools & Kids programs.
+Today, nearly 15,000 annual visitors come to the House, including more than 5,000 school-aged children who learn about the House, arts, and culture through Caramoor’s Schools & Kids programs.
 Portions of the House are also used for private parties, events, and film shoots.

-Caramoor Members can also enjoy special Members only events in the House.
+Caramoor Members can enjoy special Members-only events in the House.